 Rebecca Allen is an internationally recognized artist inspired by the aesthetics of motion, the study of behavior and the potential of advanced technology.
 Her artwork, which takes the form of virtual and augmented reality art installations, experimental video and large-scale performances, spans over three decades and embraces the worlds of fine art, performing arts, pop culture and technology research.
 Her early interest in utilizing computers as a tool for artists led to her pioneering art and research in computer generated human motion, artificial life and other procedural techniques for creating art.

 Allen’s work is exhibited internationally and is part of the permanent collection of the Centre Georges Pompidou in Paris and Whitney Museum and Museum of Modern Art in New York.
 She has collaborated with artists such as Kraftwerk, Mark Mothersbough (Devo), John Paul Jones (Led Zeppelin), Peter Gabriel, Carter Burwell, Twyla Tharp, Joffrey Ballet, La Fura dels Baus and Nam June Paik.

 Rebecca moves fluidly between artist studio and research lab, using her research to inform her art.
-She was founding Chair of the UCLA Department of Design Media Arts and is currently a professor there, pursuing an interest in art, virtual reality and neuroscience with the UCLA Brain Mapping Center.
+She was founding Chair of the UCLA Department of Design Media Arts and is currently a professor there pursuing an interest in the connections between art, virtual reality and neuroscience with the UCLA Brain Mapping Center.
 She was founding director of two Nokia Research labs and has led research and creative teams at UCLA, MIT Media Lab Europe, One Laptop per Child, NYIT Computer Graphics Lab and elsewhere.